The 200 Greatest Songs By 21st Century Women+ (120-101)

 First Aid Kit, "My Silver Lining" (2014)

 Swedish sisters Klara and Johanna Söderberg took country-folk to epic, grand-scale proportions with their 2014 release as First Aid Kit, Stay Gold.
 "Silver Lining" layers their warm, organic, pitch-perfect sibling harmonies with a majestic and soaring orchestral arrangement.
-It's an atmospheric and galloping western ballad about a hopeful fight against fatalism that feels perfectly suited for cinema. —Lauren Bentley
+It's an atmospheric and galloping western ballad about a hopeful fight against fatalism that feels perfectly suited for cinema. —Lauren Bentley (WXXI)

 115.